 The first path, for which typical transmit procedures are shown in Figure 33-x1 (PHY transmit procedure for NGV transmission), is selected if the FORMAT parameter of the PHY-TXSTART.request(TXVECTOR) primitive is NGV.
 These transmit procedures do not describe the operation of optional features, such as TBD.

-The second path is to follow the transmit procedure in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) if the FORMAT parameter of the PHY-TXSTART.request(TXVECTOR) primitive is NON_NGV except that the signal referred to in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) is instead generated with the Duration/ID field to report transmitter is an NGV capable STA as defined in 33.xx.
+The second path is to follow the transmit procedure in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) if the FORMAT parameter of the PHY-TXSTART.request(TXVECTOR) primitive is NON_NGV_10 except that the signal referred to in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) is instead generated with the Duration/ID field to report transmitter is an NGV capable STA as defined in 33.xx.

 In both paths, in order to transmit data, the MAC generates a PHY-TXSTART.request primitive, which causes the PHY entity to enter the transmit state.
 Further, the PHY is set to operate at the appropriate frequency through station management via TBD, as specified in 33.xx.
 Other transmit parameters, such as NGV-MCS Coding types and transmit power, are set via the PHY SAP using the PHY-TXSTART.request(TXVECTOR) primitive, as described in 33.x (TXVECTOR and RXVECTOR parameters).

+In the second path, transmit parameter N_REP is set via the PHY service interface using the PHY-TXSTART.request(TXVECTOR) primitive, as described in Table 33-1 (TXVECTOR and RXVECTOR parameters).
+If N_REP is not zero, after the NON_NGV_10 PPDU transmission, the same PPDU is repeated N_REP times, with each repetition being 32us (SIFS) after the previous NON_NGV_10 PPDU transmission.

 The remainder of the clause applies to the first path.

 TGbd Editor: Please make the following changes to Section to 32.3.12 (NGV receive procedure).